 - 3/4 teaspoon salt

-- 3/4 cup cold salted butter, cut into small cubes, plus 2 Tablespoons melted to brush the biscuits, plus 2 Tablespoons melted to brush the biscuits
+- 3/4 cup cold salted butter, cut into small cubes, plus 2 Tablespoons melted to brush on the biscuits

 - 1 large egg, lightly beaten

 - 1/2 cup sour cream

 - 3 Tablespoons heavy cream or whole milk

 - 3 Tablespoons freshly grated horseradish (to taste)

 - Freshly cracked black pepper and coarse salt to taste